The Down Lo

 • Omg the bees.
 They were everywhere!

-Mljet National Park
+Mljet National Park was a surprising delight.

 I wasn’t sure I’d like this type of vacation because I get bored at the beach in about two seconds.
 After lying out for an hour I’m usually antsy and wondering what we’re going to do next.
 I typically only spend 2-3 fast-paced days in each country before moving on, which each day packed to the gills with active adventures.
 This was basically doing the same thing for a week straight – a deep dive into one country.